 The Jewellery Cut Live in association with Fuli Gemstones is back for another season this October, with a brand new line up of designers.

-This season, we’ll be back at the palatial Royal Institution in London’s Mayfair and we have the run of the building, allowing us to create a safe space in which we can socially distance our magpies.
-Our wonderful talks schedule will be back within the venue’s huge dedicated theatre, with some exciting speakers including BBC Antiques Roadshow expert Joanna Hardy, The Economist’s Melanie Grant, Vogue jewellery editor Carol Woolton and jewellery designer to the stars Anabela Chan.
+This season, the London jewellery show will be back at the palatial Royal Institution in London’s Mayfair with designers for you to discover, meet and shop.
+Our wonderful talks schedule will be back within the venue’s huge dedicated theatre, allowing for safe social distancing, with some exciting speakers including BBC Antiques Roadshow expert Joanna Hardy, Vogue jewellery editor Carol Woolton and jewellery designer to the stars Anabela Chan.
+Click here for a full listing of the talks.

 Read on for all the information you need to visit and get the lowdown on the designers you can expect to see at The Jewellery Cut Live in association with Fuli Gemstones this season.